poldrack/MID_simulations/README.md

 uv sync
 ```

 The code that generates results and figures from simulation portion of the manuscript is contained in the notebooks in `manuscript_code`.
 It relies on timing files from the ABCD data set, which cannot be shared here.
+If you would like to run the code and do not have the ABCD data, you can instead use the AHRB data files, which are included.
+Simply change the variable `dataset` to `dataset = 'AHRB'` within the notebook.

 If using Jupyter, you can start a Jupyter server with access to this project's virtual environment using:
 ```